uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/blas/syr2k.rst

       must be at least zero.

    alpha
       Scaling factor for the rank-2k update.
+See :ref:`value_or_pointer` for more details.

    a
       Pointer to input matrix ``A``.